Exploring our encounters and entanglements with the environment and introducing students to the exciting and vital work of humanistic inquiry

 Fall Quarter: Entangled Narratives

-Lectures by Associate Professor of Art History and Director of the Environmental Humanities Research Center James Nisbet, Associate Professor of History Chelsea Schields, and Professor of African American Studies and Comparative Literature J. Kameron Carter will explore how historical research and forms of creative expression help us better understand, and perhaps begin to redress, the environmental legacies of racial capitalism, colonialism, and exploitative resource extraction.
-Students will analyze shifting attitudes towards the environment in nineteenth-century landscape painting and contemporary environmental art, including works by Indigenous artists like Bonnie Devine and Will Wilson that culturally reclaim unceded lands and Black artists like Noah Purifoy and LaToya Ruby Frazier that represent the experience of marginalized communities.
-They will study archival primary documents related to the development of petroculture in the Caribbean, with a focus on modes of social reproduction from the sugar plantation to the refinery town to the global oil industry.
-And finally through an exploration of the Roman philosopher Lucretius’s De rerum natura, the poetic science fiction of Alexis Pauline Gumbs, and the experimental filmmaking of Denise Ferreira da Silva and John Akomfrah, students will think deeply about how religious discourse on the very category of matter shapes the current environmental crisis and might help us to imagine new ways of living in the world.
+Lectures by Professor of Art History James Nisbet, Associate Professor of History Chelsea Schields, and Professor of History Renée Raphael will explore how historical research and forms of creative expression help us better understand, and perhaps begin to redress, the environmental legacies of racial capitalism, colonialism, and exploitative resource extraction.
+Students will analyze shifting attitudes towards the environment in nineteenth-century landscape painting and contemporary environmental art, including works by Indigenous artists like Kent Monkman, Rebecca Belmore, and Bonnie Devine that culturally reclaim unceded lands and Black artists like Noah Purifoy and LaToya Ruby Frazier that represent the experience of marginalized communities.
+They will study archival primary documents related to the historical development of the oil industry, with a focus on modes of social reproduction in sites from the sugar plantation to the oil boomtown to the present-day offshore rigs, remote fields, and vast refineries that fuel the global petroleum market.
+Students will learn about the how emergent scholarly field of the Energy Humanities analyzes the current environmental crisis and helps us to imagine new ways of living in the world.
+And, finally, through the lens of the History of Science, we will explore early modern mining practices in premodern Europe and colonial Latin America and West Africa to think deeply about the historical and technological contingency of our very conceptions of matter.

-Spring Quarter: Crisis and Community
+Spring Quarter: Crisis, Care, and Community

 Drawing on the many writing and research skills they have learned over the course of the year, students will produce a capstone research project centered on their own interests in relation to the cycle theme and will communicate their findings to both academic and broader online public audiences through forms of dynamic online production like podcasts and video presentation.